TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/inputRsaInput.rst

 input (rsaInput)
 ================

+.. deprecated:: 9.1

+   EXT:rsaauth has been deprecated with TYPO3 Version 9 and will be removed with Version 10.
+   Therefore there will be no render type :php:`rsaInput` anymore.

 This page describes the :ref:`input <columns-input>` type with renderType='rsaInput'.

 If extension `rsaauth` is loaded, this renderType overrides the TCA configuration of table `be_users` and `fe_users`